 Camp is a wonderful opportunity for girls to learn independence, gain confidence, and grow in numerous ways.
-However, some girls are not ready for camp, no matter their age.
+However, some girls may not be ready for camp, no matter their age.
 Before sending your daughter to camp, see if these statements are true about your daughter:

 Also, many girls are nervous about coming to camp before their first summer – this is normal and expected!
 However, take a gauge on your daughter to see if she is nervous (due to uncertainty about trying something new) as opposed to being angry and refusing to come to camp (signs that she is not ready).

 If you have any questions about whether your daughter is ready for a summer at Greystone, please feel free to contact one of our Directors: Katie Miller Grant (Junior Camp Director: firstname.lastname@example.org) or Laura Hollowell (June, Main, and August Camp Director: email@example.com).